Rhinos in the Freezer

 Follow a team of dedicated scientists as they venture deep into the jungles of Malaysia, fly over the grasslands of South Africa or crisscross the world’s zoos.
 Everywhere they stretch the limits of our knowledge, develop and test new tools and veterinary protocols.
 They apply cutting edge technology in order to collect, conserve and use the invaluable genetic material of the rhinoceros.

-Rhinos in the Freezer is a scientific conservation documentary filmed and produced by Filmjungle Studio, Budapest.
+Rhinos in the Freezer is an award-winning scientific conservation documentary filmed and produced by Filmjungle Studio, Budapest.
 Inspired by the birth of world’s first AI rhino baby in the Budapest Zoo, Filmjungle team spent weeks on distant locations, in zoos and laboratories.
 The main characters of the documentary are Thomas Hildebrandt, Frank Göritz and Robert Hermes from IZW Berlin.
 This institute is where samples are stored and where new methods are being developed in order to successfully inseminate highly endangered species – among them, rhinos.

 The storyline of the Rhinos in the Freezer has a significant European touch.
 In the 1950s Czech naturalist Josef Vagner led several expeditions to Africa.
 He returned with a collection of wild animals, including five Northern White Rhinos.
 Back then no one knew that this small group will serve as the safe deposit for the subspecies.
 In the following years, civil wars and poaching erased the subspecies from the wild.
 The Northern White Rhinos (Ceratotherium simum cottoni) became extinct in Africa.
 Back in Europe however, things seemed to improve for the rhinos.
 Captive rhino populations survived and year 2000 saw the birth of the famous Millennium Baby in the Dvur Kralove Zoo.
 In Germany, researchers of the Institute for Zoo and Wildlife Research started to develop new reproductive technologies for endangered species.
 Their efforts came to fruition in 2007 when a Southern White Rhino – the first rhino ever conceived by artificial insemination – was born in Budapest, Hungary.

 Duration: 52 mins